RMI-PACTA/r2dii.data/README.md

 <!-- badges: end -->

-These datasets support the implementation in R of the software ‘PACTA’ (Paris Agreement Capital Transition Assessment).
-‘PACTA’ is a free tool that calculates the alignment between financial assets and climate scenarios (<https://www.transitionmonitor.com/>).
-Banks, for example, use it to test if their corporate lending portfolios align with a benchmark of two degrees Celsius, and thus to understand how the money they lend may impact the climate.
-Because financial institutions keep their data private, this package provides public datasets to help build and train users of ‘PACTA’ in R.
+These datasets support the implementation in R of the software ‘PACTA’ (Paris Agreement Capital Transition Assessment), which is a free tool that calculates the alignment between financial assets and climate scenarios (<https://www.transitionmonitor.com/>).
+Banks, for example, use ‘PACTA’ to study how the money they lend impacts the climate.
+Because financial institutions keep their data private, this package provides fake, public data to enable the development and use of ‘PACTA’ in R.

 ## Installation